crzhang94/odin-rock-paper-scissors/README.md

 * Better knowledge of utilizing Javascript and DOM elements to build an interactive website
 * Disabling buttons and adding event listeners
 * Creating github branches

+## Note
+* This is not responsive to mobile or tablet devices and is best viewed on a computer
+* I plan to come back and add additional features once I have learned more